 - 6.4 Where land in the sector is proposed to be used for more than one of the purposes set out in Clause 6.3, or where development for one of those purposes exists in the sector, then the proposed combination of purposes must be compatible.
-In determining the compatibility of mixed uses Council will have regard to the physical separation, design and siting of the proposed uses within the sector, scale and intensity of use, amenity considerations, and car parking and access provisions. - 6.5 The Supplementary Table of Development (Local Community Facilities) and the Supplementary Table of Development (Urban Residential Areas Element), setting out the final specification of land use rights for land in this sector, are contained in Annexure C.1 and C.2, respectively. - 6.6 The scale of each use or combination of uses must not exceed the requirements and provisions of this sector plan unless Council's approval under section 11 has been obtained.
+In determining the compatibility of mixed uses Council will have regard to the physical separation, design and siting of the proposed uses within the sector, scale and intensity of use, amenity considerations, and car parking and access provisions. - 6.5 The Supplementary Table of Development (Local Community Facilities) setting out the final specification of land use rights for land in this sector, are contained in Annexure C. - 6.6 The scale of each use or combination of uses must not exceed the requirements and provisions of this sector plan unless Council's approval under section 11 has been obtained.
 This includes provisions for greater demand on water supply and sewerage infrastructure resulting from future alternative uses of the sector, as outlined in clause 10.5.3.